Tips For Getting Rid Of Fleas

 1) Flea Bombs Can Make Your Problem Worse

 Flea bombs seem like a good idea.
-When I was a kid, my parents will let them off all the time and they really did seem to work (I mean, how could anything survive after shooting toxic gas all over the place, right?).
-The problem with flea bombs, aside from the nasty fumes, is that they don’t tend to really kill the fleas.
-They are just repellent with hardly any residual that can just push the fleas deeper into walls, baseboards, furniture, etc. You might feel like you did a good job and start patting yourself on the back.
-But, just wait a few weeks.
+When I was a kid, my parents will let them off all the time, and they did seem to work (I mean, how could anything survive after shooting toxic gas all over the place, right?).
+The problem with flea bombs, aside from the nasty fumes, is that they don’t tend to kill the fleas.
+They are just repellent with hardly any residual that can push the fleas deeper into walls, baseboards, furniture, etc. You might feel like you did a good job and start patting yourself on the back.
+But, wait a few weeks.
 They will be back.

 2) You Get What You Pay For With Flea Products

 Some products that you can buy at the store will help you.
 First and foremost, flea medication for your pets.
 Stick with good brands that are proven to work like Advantage or Frontline and stay away from the “bargain brands.”
 Also, some of the flea powders that you sprinkle on your carpets can do you some good, but again, the cheap stuff doesn’t seem to get the job done.